dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 The telemetry endpoint accepts incoming OTLP data without authentication.
 When the endpoint is unsecured, the dashboard is open to receiving telemetry from untrusted apps.

-For information about securing the telemetry when running the dashboard in standalone mode, see [securing the telemetry endpoint](#secure-telemetry-endpoint).
+For information about securing the telemetry when running the dashboard in standalone mode, see [Securing the telemetry endpoint](#secure-telemetry-endpoint).

 ## Secure telemetry endpoint

 The .NET Aspire dashboard provides a variety of ways to view logs, traces, and metrics for your app.
 This information enables you to track the behavior and performance of your app and to diagnose any issues that arise.
-It's important that you can trust this information and a warning is displayed in the UI if telemetry isn't secured.
+It's important that you can trust this information, and a warning is displayed in the dashboard UI if telemetry isn't secured.

 The dashboard collects telemetry through an [OTLP (OpenTelemetry protocol)](https://opentelemetry.io/docs/specs/otel/protocol/) endpoint.
-Apps send telemetry to the endpoint, the dashboard stores external information it receives in meory, and then it's accessable via the UI.
+Apps send telemetry to this endpoint, and the dashboard stores the external information it receives in memory, which is then accessible via the UI.

 To prevent untrusted apps from sending telemetry to .NET Aspire, the OTLP endpoint should be secured.
 The OTLP endpoint is automatically secured with an API key when the dashboard is started by .NET Aspire tooling.
 Additional configuration is required for standalone mode.